nathanccz/nathanccz/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
   </a>
       </p>
-        <p><strong>React/Vite, DaisyUI, GSAP, Node/Express</strong> - This is a movie discovery app that leverages Groq AI API to generate recommendations via chat - just ask it any film- or TV-related question you like!
-You can also fave, review or add to your watchlist as you discover more titles.</p>
+        <p><strong>React/Vite, DaisyUI, GSAP, Node/Express</strong> - A movie discovery app that leverages Groq AI API to generate recommendations via chat - just ask it any film-related question you like!
+You can also fave, review or add titles to your watchlist.</p>
     </td>
   </tr>